rvanbruggen/HackoladeGitTestRepo/README.md

 * in Clone2, we pull from the remote and ensure that we have the same data model in there.
 * in the ERD of Clone2, we move the `Testcollection2` entity to the right, and keep the `Testcollection1` entity to the left of the diagram.
 We commit this change, but don't push it to the remote yet.
 * in the ERD of Clone1, we move the `Testcollection1` entity and the `Testcollection2` entity to the right of the diagram.
 We commit this change, and push it to the remote.
 * in Clone 2, we have to pull first, and then try to push our earlier change to the remote.
 A conflict will occur, but it will be automatically resolved after a few seconds.
-Now, the
+In our Hackolade client, we will see a new local commit that we need to push to the remote.
+It will be marked with `Hackolade auto-resolve commit`.
-* In Clone 2, we will then
+* In Clone 1, we will then need to pull the two new commits (the auto resolved and the original change of the position of the Collection in the ERD) before proceeding.

 ## Scenario 2 - Small, conflicting change to the data model with manual resolution